Foremilk Hindmilk Imbalance

 * How to reduce breast milk supply: If Mom has an oversupply, she can try reducing milk supply by drinking Sage tea or using cabbage leaves.

-* Usually the oversupply is accompanied by a forceful letdown.
+* Sometimes, an oversupply is accompanied by a forceful letdown.
 (Read more on overactive and under active milk let down here).

 NB – Information update